Submitty/submitty.github.io/_docs/sysadmin/course_creation.md

    adduser hwcgi <COURSE>_tas_www
    ```

-   _NOTE: After adding the `hwphp` group to a new course group, you'll
+   _NOTE: After adding the `hwphp` user to a new course group, you'll
    need to restart fpm to ensure that the webpage sees the change:_

    ```